winitzki/scall/tutorial/programming_dhall.md

 ```

 Note that the `fmap` method does not attempt to traverse the greatest fixpoint data structure to transform all its data, as that may  possibly require infinite time.
-Instead, `fmap` creates a new data structure that will evaluate and transform the data on demand.
+Instead, `fmap` creates a new greatest fixpoint data structure that will evaluate and transform the data on demand.

 #### Example: infinite sequence functor